Secondary education in the United States: Middle school / Junior high school

 Middle schools and junior high schools are schools that which straddle elementary and high school education.
 "Middle" schools commonly serve sixth grade, seventh grade, and eighth grade; but in some districts, middle schools only have grades 7 and 8.
 "Junior high" schools, on the other hand, usually exclude sixth grade and often include ninth grade instead.
 Rarely, middle and junior high schools can also include fifth grade.

 Upon arrival in middle school or junior high school, students begin to enroll in class schedules in which they will take classes with several teachers in different classrooms on any given day.
 (This is a sharp transition from the primary or elementary school model in which students remain with a single teacher in a single classroom.)
 The classes are usually a set of four or five (if foreign language is included in the curriculum) core academic classes (English or "language arts," science, mathematics, history or "social studies," and in some schools, foreign language) with two to four other classes, either electives, supplementary, or remedial academic classes.

+However, one major difference between junior high and middle school is that the former operates on the high school model where students have different teachers for each subject, whereas the latter bridges the gap between elementary school and high school in that students are assigned to a team which consists of multiple teachers for the core subjects who teach and look after the same group of students.

 Some students also start taking a foreign language or advanced math and science classes in middle school.
 Typically schools will offer Spanish and French; and, often German; and, sometimes Latin; Chinese, Japanese, and/or Greek.
 In addition to Pre-Algebra and other high school mathematics prep courses, Algebra I and Geometry are both commonly taught.
 Schools also offer Earth Science, Life Science, or Physical Science classes.
 Physical education classes (also called "PE", "phys ed", Kinesiology, or "gym") are usually mandatory for various periods.
 For social studies, some schools offer U.S. History, Geography, and World History classes.

 Many also have honors classes for motivated and gifted students, where the quality of education is higher and much more is expected from the enrolled student.